-On a less than positive note, we continue to observe that the quality of student writing remains dismal across the board.
+We continue to observe that the quality of student writing remains dismal across the board.
 We recognize that despite the positive assessment of student learning, this is one area where we must and will continue to work with students to strengthen their skills.

-While we are pleased that our students achieved an acceptable level of learning on all three of our learning goals-indeed, they all thrived during their time at Millikin-we know that we cannot rest on our laurels.
+While we are pleased that the majority of our students achieved an acceptable level of learning on all three of our learning goals, we know that we cannot rest on our laurels.
 We continually evaluate our curriculum, keeping two areas foremost in our evaluation: 1.
 Are we delivering a quality education to our students? and 2.
 How well do our students learn?